mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-07"></a>
 [Back to top](#top)
 ## TN-07 -- Rep. Mark E. Green (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TN-07)
-## Committees
-Mark E. Green is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019